stackforge/python-libraclient/doc/command.rst

    The ID of the load balancer

-.. program:: libra_client limits
+.. program:: libra limits

 limits
 ^^^^^^

 Show the API limits for the user

-.. program:: libra_client list
+.. program:: libra list

 list
 ^^^^